 - 1. Understand the applicant's situation and perform the initial review of need for employment-related services.
 The RS will: - a.
 Ask the applicant what brought them into the office today. - b.
-Ask the applicant what they need to find and/or keep a job.
+Ask the applicant what they need to find and/or keep a job. - c.
+Gather information through the WWP Informal Assessment Driver Flow about the applicant's recent job search efforts, employment skills, work history, education, and potential barriers to employment or participation in work activities. - d.

-- d.
 Determine how the household composition and circumstances affect the applicant's ability to work or participate in work activities. - e.
 Identify whether the applicant is in a crisis situation (e.g., homeless, victim of domestic violence, no food in the house, etc.) and the potential need for an Emergency Payment.
 (See 19.1) Give the applicant a copy of the Domestic Violence Brochure (2614-P).
 (See 1.4.6) - f.
 Identify the need for any necessary accommodations to help the applicant complete the application process. - g.
 Assess current child support case status and inform the applicant of the child support pass through policy for individuals in a W-2 Paid Employment Position placement.
-(See 15.1.1) - Inform each applicant about the services available and assist the applicant in determining what programs and services are likely to support the efforts at employment.
+(See 15.1.1) - 2.
+Inform each applicant about the services available and assist the applicant in determining what programs and services are likely to support the efforts at employment.
 The RS will: - a.
 Explain the services that are available through the W-2 program including W-2 Employment Position placements, individualized case management services, and supportive services.
 The RS must tell the applicant about the W-2 eligibility criteria and that eligible parents must be willing to participate in exchange for W-2 payments.
 The RS must also explain the W-2 24-month placement time limits and 60-month state lifetime limit.
 (See 2.10)